Crambeary/wellness_reflection/README.md

         - [x] List all clients assigned to the coach
         - [x] Clicking on a client shows their wellness data
     - [x] Create a view for a client's wellness data that is read-only (disabled form fields)
+    - [x] Show login CTA on mobile nav when logged out
     - [ ] Hide the form with skelton or more obvious loading state of the page when waiting on database data
-    - [ ] Show login CTA on mobile nav when logged out

 ----
 ### Nice to have
 - [x] Clear time entries on iOS
+- [ ] Add a dark mode
+    - [ ] Add a theme switcher button
+    - [ ] Support BS and TW dark elements at the same time
 - [ ] Learn what Tailwind CSS is and how it replaces bootstrap
     - [x] Learn Tailwind CSS fundamentals
     - [ ] Learn Tailwind CSS functions